Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 }
 ```

+With the deployments service returning a list of all extensions (across all nested deployments) with their configuration
+directives and returning all extension resources deployed in the template (across all nested deployments), the stacks
+service can process each extension resource and use the "deploymentId" and "extensionAlias" properties as a composite
+key to the data in the extensions array.

 ## Drawbacks

-> Discuss any potential drawbacks associated with this approach.
-Why might this *not* be a suitable choice?
-Consider
-implementation costs, integration with existing and planned features, and the migration cost for Bicep users.
-Clearly
-identify if it constitutes a breaking change.

 The biggest drawback of this approach is that extension configuration data cannot be sourced from deployment parameters.
 This design decision is driven solely to support the stacks user experience not needing to prompt for the parameter
 values of the last stack deployment as user secrets cannot be persisted long term.
 This has the side effect of disallowing
 the use of non-secret parameters as well, such as the "namespace" in the Kubernetes extension use case.
 There could be
 a constraint to allow only non-secure parameter usage in extension configurations, but that could end up encouraging the
-user to not use secure parameters for data that should be secured to work around it.
+user to work around that by not using secure parameters for data that should be secured.
 Alternatively, the secret portion
 of the extension configuration could be split into from non-secret data.
 The secret portion would adopt the design proposed
 in this REP and the non-secret portion could be kept as-is, but there would need to be a way for the extension to
 provide metadata about the properties of the configuration schema.